 0309-03 RESPONSIBILITIES

-03.01 ()
+03.01 Division of Operating Reactor Licensing (DORL)

-is responsible for the initial NRR follow-up of significant events at power reactors and is the initial NRR point of contact to coordinate event evaluation. work with the regional offices and inspectors to develop event details contact appropriate technical branches for support to address relevant technical and regulatory issues, including safety significance determinations.
-If an event or condition warrants headquarters involvement in the reactive inspection decision, participate in the decision-making process (see Section 04.05).
+The DORL project manager (PM) keeps abreast of significant events at assigned power reactor plant(s) and provides logistical support for regional offices and other NRR staff during the short-term event response.
+The DORL PM, in coordination with the IMC 0309 owner in DRO, is responsible for the initial NRR follow-up of significant events at power reactors and is the initial NRR point of contact to coordinate event evaluation.
+The PM and IMC 0309 owner work with the regional offices and inspectors to develop event details and contact appropriate technical branches for support to address relevant technical and regulatory issues, including safety significance determinations.
+If an event or condition warrants headquarters involvement in the reactive inspection decision, the DORL PM and IMC 0309 owner participate in the decision-making process and facilitate communication between technical organizations involved in the decision (see Section 04.05).

 03.02 Probabilistic Risk Assessment Operational Support and Maintenance Branch (APOB)

-At the request of or the regional office, APOB evaluat the risk associated with significant events at power reactors.
-The APOB risk analyst should seek a consensus with the regional Senior Analysts (SRAs) on the event’s risk significance so that regional and headquarters managers receive consistent risk insights.
-Differences between headquarters and regional risk that could affect the response decision should be explained to the decision makers.
-APOB provides the risk input to NRR management .
+At the request of the DORL PM, IMC 0309 owner, or the regional office, APOB supports evaluation of the risk associated with significant events at power reactors.
+The APOB risk analyst should seek a consensus with the regional Senior Reactor Analysts (SRAs) on the event’s risk significance so that regional and headquarters managers receive consistent risk insights.
+Differences between headquarters and regional risk insights that could affect the response decision should be explained to the decision makers.
+APOB provides the risk input to NRR management in coordination with the DORL PM and IMC 0309 owner.
 If an event or condition warrants headquarters involvement in the reactive inspection decision, APOB participates in the decision-making process (see Section 04.05).

 03.03 Other Technical Branches/NRR

-At the request of , DORL, or the regional offices, NRR technical branches provide technical support for resolving issues identified during follow-up of significant events.
+At the request of the IMC 0309 owner, DORL, or the regional offices, NRR technical branches provide technical support for resolving issues identified during follow-up of significant events.

-03.04 Division of Reactor ()
+03.04 Division of Reactor Oversight (DRO)

+The IMC 0309 owner in the Reactor Assessment Branch (NRR/DRO), in coordination with the DORL PM, supports the initial NRR follow-up of significant events at power reactors, works with the regional offices and inspectors to develop event details, and contacts appropriate technical branches for support to address relevant technical and regulatory issues, including safety significance determinations.
+If an event or condition warrants headquarters involvement in the reactive inspection decision, the DORL PM and IMC 0309 owner participate in the decision-making process and facilitate communication between technical organizations involved in the decision (see Section 04.05).

 03.05 Regional Staff

-The regional staff formulates recommendations to their respective Regional Administrator (RA) regarding appropriate event response and places a completed MD 8.3 determination in the Agencywide Documents Access and Management System (ADAMS) once a decision is finalized.
+The regional staff formulates recommendations to their respective Regional Administrator (RA) regarding appropriate event response and places a completed MD 8.3 determination in the Agencywide Documents Access and Management System (ADAMS) once a decision is finalized, consistent with Section 04.06.
 If an event or condition warrants consideration of an AIT or IIT, staff will participate in the decision-making process (see Section 04.05).
 When the decision is made to launch a reactive inspection, the staff will develop an inspection charter and place it in ADAMS.
+Regional SRAs coordinate with APOB in evaluating the risk significance of significant events at power reactors when required (see Sections 04.02 and 04.03).

 03.06 Division of Preparedness and Response/Incident Response Directorate (DPR/IRD)